annaesvensson/yellow-help/1-en/contributing-guidelines.md

 * Add many details, especially the log file `system/extensions/yellow-website.log`.
 * Select an answer, when the bug has been fixed.

-## How to share your experiences
+## Good to know

-Work with us, ask questions, report bugs and share your experiences.
+We focus on people.
+Work with us, ask questions and report bugs.
 We are interested in what you want to do and which problems you have.
 The more we know the better we can help.
 Our community is a place to help each other.
 Where you can ask and answer questions.
 Most answers are provided by members, just like you.
 Don't force anything.
 Focus on the people who show interest and want to work with you.
 You can find us on [Discord](https://discord.gg/NYvTETsHS9), [GitHub](https://github.com/datenstrom) or [contact a human](https://datenstrom.se/contact/).

 ## Examples

 Asking a question:

 ```
-How do I change the language of my website?
+Title: How do I change the language of my website?

 Hello, during installation I selected the wrong language.
 Now I want to
 change the language of my website to english.
 When I change the settings